 Thank you to those who participated during the March for Life Jan.
 26-28th in Washington DC and those who continue to pray and support human life, from conception until natural death.

-MEETINGS: Meetings are held the second Tuesday of the month at the Parish Center beginning at 8:45 am, except July and August which are held at St. Augustine Church.
+MEETINGS: Meetings are held the second Tuesday of the month at the Parish Center beginning at 8:45 am.
 Various life issues are discussed and gathered into a monthly insert for our parish bulletin.
 Members attend off-island gatherings with other pro-life groups including Massachusetts Citizens for Life, the annual March for Life in January in Washington, DC, and the Respect Life Walk in Boston, held in October.

 We are a people of life!
 For more information contact